bhojak/RickMortyApp-KMM/README.md

-# Rick and Morty Android
+# Rick and Morty app with MMVM
-*  This is a sample app that implements the Kotlin Multiplatform framework.
+*  This app demonstrates the Kotlin Multiplatform framework with Login is shared but UI is native to Android and iOS.
-*  The app uses shared logic.
+*  It uses MVVM architecture.
-*  The app consumes data from the open [Rick And Morty Api](https://rickandmortyapi.com/).

-### Tech Demonstration:
+## Tech Demonstration with MVVM and MVI Architecture
-*  This app demonstrates the Kotlin Multiplatform framework with Login is shared but UI is native to Android and iOS(https://github.com/bhojak/RickMortyApp-KMM/tree/master).
+*  This app demonstrates the Kotlin Multiplatform framework with Login is shared but UI is native to Android and iOS.
+It uses MVVM architecture [My MVVM App](https://github.com/bhojak/RickMortyApp-KMM/tree/master).
+*  This app demonstrates the Compose Multiplatform framework with Login and UI shared for Android and iOS.
+It uses MVI architecture [My MVI App](https://github.com/bhojak/RickAndMortyApp-CMP).
+*  These apps consume data from the open [Rick And Morty Api](https://rickandmortyapi.com/).

 ### Screenshots